 What Are the Symptoms of Carpal Tunnel Syndrome?

 Symptoms of carpal tunnel syndrome will vary from individual to individual.
 In most cases, however, symptoms will include some of the following:

-- Numbness: For most people, carpal tunnel syndrome will cause numbness in some combination of the index finger, the middle finger, and thumb.
+- Numbness: For most people, carpal tunnel syndrome will cause numbness in some combination of the index finger, the middle finger, and the thumb.
 The numbness may begin as intermittent, but could eventually become constant.

 - Pain: Though this symptom is less common, some individuals may experience pain in the same fingers.

 - Motor weakness: As carpal tunnel syndrome progresses, some individuals may experience a loss of motor function or a sense of weakness in the hands.
-You may have difficulty holding on to objects or drop objects unintentionally.
+You may have difficulty holding on to objects or dropping objects unintentionally.